Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [2].
 Then, press and hold the Left, Menu, and the Back button on your remote together for at least 12 seconds.

 [3].
-Remove the batteries from your remote and wait for 5 seconds to re-insert it back into the slot.
+Remove the batteries from your remote and wait 5 seconds to re-insert it into the slot.

 [4].
 Then, plug your Fire Stick back into the TV.